paranoidnela/piuio-pico-wokeIO/docs/USERGUIDE.md

 ## FAQ/Notes

+**How do I reprogram the board?**
+Hold the BOOT button when plugging in the brokeIO or pressing the RESET button.
+Alternatively, enter the config menu with the service button and press P2 UL+UR+DR.
+Then the device should show up as a flash drive called RPI-BOOT.
+Finally, you can drop the UF2 firmware file in the flash drive and it will upload the code automatically.
+You do not need to plug in the Molex power cable to follow these steps, only the USB cable is needed.

 **Can I wire lights directly to this?**
 Yes, but it is not recommended to power anything other than LEDs, since it may take up a lot of current.
 The board is designed to accept ~500mA maximum for a single light output and ~1A for all lights at once.
 LEDs generally